jpsca/jinjax/docs/content/guides/css_and_js.mdx

 ---
-title: Adding CSS and JS
+title: Adding CSS and JS assets
 description: Your components might need custom styles or custom JavaScript for many reasons.
 ---

-Instead of using global stylesheet or script files, writing assets for each individual component has several advantages:
+Instead of using global stylesheets or script files, writing assets for each individual component has several advantages:

 - **Portability**: You can copy a component from one project to another, knowing it will keep working as expected.
 - **Performance**: Only load the CSS and JS that you need on each page.
 Additionally, the browser will have already cached the assets of the components for other pages that use them.